akshay-venur/Bank-Churn-Analysis-EDA-using-Python/README.md

 # Bank-Churn-Analysis-EDA-using-Python

-**Conducted thorough data cleaning and preprocessing of the bank churn  Dataset, ensuring data integrity and consistency for analysis by utilizing Python, NumPy, Pandas, Matplotlib, and Seaborn
+* Conducted thorough data cleaning and preprocessing of the bank churn  Dataset, ensuring data integrity and consistency for analysis by utilizing Python, NumPy, Pandas, Matplotlib, and Seaborn.
-**Utilized Python's Matplotlib and Seaborn libraries to employ advanced visualization techniques, such as correlation matrices and scatter plots, in order to identify significant factors influencing bank churn of customer
+* Utilized Python's Matplotlib and Seaborn libraries to employ advanced visualization techniques, such as correlation matrices and scatter plots, in order to identify significant factors influencing bank churn of customer.

 ## Libraries Used
 Python, Numpy, Matplotlib, Pandas, Seaborn